-Some things I’ve been working on.
+Some things I’ve been working (or have worked) on:

 Modern high-end prostheses can cost several dozens of thousands of dollars.
 While lower-limb prosthetics (such as Ossur‘s Power Knee and BiOM’s T2 ankle) are reaching significant results in emulating human gait and motion, the same can’t be said for upper-limb replacements.
 Though modern robotic hands embed the latest technology, they are still a far cry from the functionality of a lost limb.
 There are more than a few initiatives seeking more affordable prosthetic hands. biohand is my take on a low-cost, open source, 3D-printed prosthetic hand, that holds much of the techincal qualities of expensive devices.